 - Swollen eyes or membranes

-- Visible lesions or pustules
+- Visible lesions, pustules, or growths

 - Excessive mucus from eyes or bill